webgme/webgme/README.md

 You can always try out webgme at our public deployment at [webgme.org](https://webgme.org).
 After a certain point you probably want to host your own server with custom running code and visualization.
 At this point follow the instructions at 1.

 1. [webgme-cli](https://github.com/webgme/webgme-cli).
 This is the preferred way of using webgme as it allows you to:
- * Automatically generate boilerplate code for [extension components](#extension-components) (w/o manually configuring paths etc.).
+ * Automatically generate boilerplate code for [extensions](#extensions) (w/o manually configuring paths etc.).
  * Reuse components from other users.
  * Publish and share your work with others.
  * Updating to newer webgme releases only requires a `npm install webgme` and won't cause any conflicts.
- * **Note that** if cloning an existing repository constructed with webgme-cli, it is only neccessary to install webgme-cli if you intend to create/import new components.
+ * **Note that** if cloning an existing repository constructed with webgme-cli, it is only necessary to install webgme-cli if you intend to create/import new components.

 2. For webgme developers, clone this repo.
  * install packages with npm `npm install`